Patrick F. Taylor: Legacy

 In 2004, Taylor was named No. 234 to the Forbes 400, a list compiled by Forbes magazine of the 400 richest Americans.

 Two months before his death in 2004, one of Taylor Energy's oil platforms was knocked over due to an underwater mudslide caused by Hurricane Ivan.
 Due to inaction and inability to block the leaks, the Taylor Energy Spill has become the longest ongoing oil spill in United States and is one of the largest oil spills by volume in the Gulf of Mexico.

 Taylor donated the statue of "Iron Mike" to the National Museum of the Marine Corps in Quantico, Virginia.
 Mrs. Taylor has also donated millions of dollars in contribution to new and improved schools.

-Before his death in 2004, the Patrick F. Taylor Science and Technology Academy in Jefferson, Louisiana, was named in his honor.
+Before his death in 2004, the Patrick F. Taylor Science and Technology Academy in Jefferson Parish, Louisiana, was named in his honor.
 Each year, the school celebrates Founder's Day to honor the man who gave so much to Louisiana education.
 Phyllis Taylor continues to play a close role with the school, which she often visits, takes part in graduation observances, and joins students on trips to the Alabama Shakespeare Festival.

 In 2007, the building which hosts the majority of engineering classes at LSU was renamed in Taylor's honor.

 In 2009, Taylor was posthumously inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.